 Miyabe noted that as society evolves, Panasonic will have to evolve as well, transforming from a company with a traditional engineering and mass-production and background into a business that's compact, without silos and free of constraints from the past.

-An example of this new approach is Panasonic β, a Silicon Valley research lab that originated the HomeX Project.
+An example of this new approach is Panasonic β, a division company headquartered in Silicon Valley that originated the HomeX Project.
 The lab is made up of multidisciplinary experts such as software engineers and data scientists.
 Members come from different backgrounds and have different values, but they share the goal of changing the world by creating new ideas through free-flowing exchanges.

 Miyabe's view was echoed by Panasonic β CEO Wataru Baba, who joined him in a panel discussion along with Naoki Oota, founder and CEO of Tokyo-based consulting firm NEW STORIES, and moderator Naoki Asami, director at Nikkei Business Publications.